 Dual SSD Modules - Speeds to 770MBps

 Intel And Apple ThunderBolt 3 TechnologyAs initially envisioned, the ThunderBolt specification has evolved at a steady pace during this decade.
-From the original 10Gbps Thunderbolt spec, to 20Gpbs 2nd generation Thunderbolt 2 using the mini DisplayPort style of connector, a doubling of Read / Write speeds was possible.
-With the transition to 40Gbps ThunderBolt 3, speeds are doubled again with a new, smaller unifying Type-C connector.
+Transitioning through the original 10Gbps Thunderbolt spec, the 20Gpbs 2nd generation Thunderbolt 2 also used the mini DisplayPort style of connector, and a doubling of Read / Write speeds was possible.
+With the transition to 40Gbps ThunderBolt 3, speeds are doubled yet again with a new, smaller unifying Type-C connector.
 With an Apple Thunderbolt 3 to Thunderbolt adapter, you can continue to use your older TBolt devices on the latest Macs, preserving your legacy data storage hardware investments.

-With an appropriate USB-C to USB-A adapter, older USB 2.0 and USB 3.0 devices can be used on a modern ThunderBolt 3 port.
+ThunderBolt 3 Backward CompatibilityRemember, a new Mac's Type-C ports speak both ThunderBolt and USB protocols.
+With an appropriate USB-C to USB-A adapter dongle or cable, older USB 1.1, 2.0 and USB 3.0 devices can be used on a modern ThunderBolt 3 port.
 Backward compatibility is assured, though older USB Apple peripherals won't derive any speed related benefit.
+There are also mini DisplayPort to ThunderBolt 3 adapters to help preserve your investment in older ThunderBolt peripherals as well.